-Note: Typically only for bolt-action rifles
+Note: Typically only for bolt-action rifles and AR style rifles

 When you first mount your scope on your rifle, it’s not immediately apparent whether the scope and the rifle are pointed at the same spot.
 As to whether the scope is pointed at where the bullet will eventually land, that’s another story entirely.(You can follow that story -How to Zero- in a few of our other articles).
 Before we try to sling lead out to a few hundred yards, let’s at least make sure our rifle and our scope are pointed in generally the right direction.